 Farm to Table: From Field & Vine Events comes the Dinner in the Field series.
 Arriving by school bus, diners are treated to a tour of the host winery or farm followed by a six-course meal at communal tables set in the field.
 Albany localvores rejoiced when Cody Utzman, two-time winner of the Food Network’s “Chopped,” returned home and opened Frankie’s with his sister, Kila Swearinger, late last year.
 Named for their late father, Frankie’s focuses on the freshest goods from local farmers, foragers, and fishermen.

 Local Harvest: Find dozens of farmers markets in towns throughout the Willamette Valley, including Eugene, Springfield, Corvallis, Albany and Salem, many of which run through fall.
 Search for locations on the Oregon Farmers’ Markets Association website.
-U-pick fresh fall fruit and vegetables around the valley at locations like Detering Orchards in Harrisburg, Beilke Family Farm in Brooks and Lone Pine Farms in Junction City.
+U-pick fresh fall fruit and vegetables around the valley at locations like Detering Orchards in Harrisburg or Beilke Family Farm.
 Check out fall festivals like the Sublimity Harvest Festival, Mount Angel Oktoberfest, Independence Hop & Heritage Festival, Venata Harvest Festival, Colonial Harvest Days in Pleasant Hill and the Mount Pisgah Arboretum Mushroom Festival in Eugene.